structured cabling low voltage wiring

 What should you keep in mind while installing structured cabling?

-Many products that tenants will use on a daily basis are powered by low voltage.
+Many products that tenants will use on a daily basis are powered by structured cabling.
 Here’s what you should keep in mind when installing a structured cabling network.

-Three things to consider while you’re installing a low voltage structured cabling network are:
+Three things to consider on a low-voltage wiring job are:

 1. Good design